|

 os-release(5) file, boot splash file, and TPM2 PCR PEM public key

-executed in a fashion compatible with what systemd-stub does at
+in a fashion compatible with what systemd-stub does at boot.
+The

-boot.
-The result may optionally be signed cryptographically, to
+result may optionally be signed cryptographically, to allow TPM2

-allow TPM2 policies that can only be unlocked if a certain set of
+policies that can only be unlocked if a certain set of kernels is

-kernels is booted, for which such a PCR signature can be
+booted, for which such a PCR signature can be provided.

-It usually doesn't make sense to call this tool directly when
+It usually does not make sense to call this tool directly when

 constructing a UKI.
 Instead, ukify(1) should be used; it will